 7 (214).
 Nathan Lukes.
 OF/LHH.
 Age 20. $130K bonus.

-Lukes was rock solid in his time with the Indians, earning a promotion to High-A at mid-season last year, but he was sent to Tampa Bay as one of two pieces in the Brandon Guyer trade in 2016.
-He’s currently batting just .196 in Triple-A for the Rays organization.
+Lukes was rock solid in his time with the Indians, earning a promotion to High-A at mid-season last year, but he was sent to Tampa Bay as one of two pieces in the Brandon Guyer trade last year.
+He’s currently batting .270 in Double-A for the Rays organization.

 8 (244).
 Justin Garza.
 C/LHH.
 Age 21. $170K bonus.

 Similar to Brady Aiken, Garza underwent Tommy John surgery prior to the 2015 draft after a slight tear in his UCL during what was a strong season for Cal State Fullerton.
 The Indians tried to draft Garza out of high school and failed to sign him so they clearly liked him.
 Garza pitched six times last year in the rookie league and debuted in 2017 for full-season Lake County as part of the starting rotation after Shane Bieber was promoted.

 Garza has electric stuff, with 36 strikeouts in 34.2 innings, and he’s beginning to show some promise as a starter, but he still has given up far too many runs (5.71 ERA) despite a decent opponent batting average (.213) and WHIP (1.21)

 9 (274).
 Devon Stewart.
 RHP.
 Age 22. $5K bonus.